softwareliberationarmy/health-tracker-vibe/.copilot/spec.md

 - Integration with fitness APIs (Strava, Apple Health, etc.)
 - Support for custom units or metric/imperial toggling
 - Data sync/merge for multi-machine setups beyond single-user
+- Interactive CLI prompt rather than specifying all args at once
+  - For example, I can just type `health log run` and the system will ask me what the distance run was, what my time was, and what the run date was (or enter for today)